Melonbun233/Interactive-ToS/README.md

 ## User Study

+### What do you need before you start?
+* About 30 minutes of uninteruptted time slot
+* A PC or laptop that is connected to the Internet
+* A browser, we recommand use Chrome
+* Microsoft Word used to fill out the consent form and the questionnair

+### Instructions
-To proceed, please first read and sign the consent form found in the repository/package.
-Then, access [link] to start test.
+1. Please read and sign the consent form found in the repository/package.
-After the test, you will be required to download a file that contains stats during the test.
-Please submit this file along with other ducuments at the end of the study.
+1. Open http://182.92.73.170:3000/ to start test.
+Note at the end of the test, you will be asked to download a data file that contains your stats.
-Lastly, please complete the questionnaire found in the repository/package.
+1. Complete the questionnaire found in the repository/package.

-## Submit Documents
+### Submit Documents

-Please submit the consent form, userdata file downloaded from the website, and the questionnaire to [email].
+Please send an email to henryz03@student.ubc.ca with the completed consent form, questionnaire, and userdata file downloaded from the website attached.
+Also, it would be nice if you can send the email with title CPEN541_Interactive_ToS.